J. Jayalalithaa: Leader of the Opposition, 2006

+In late 2010, Jayalalithaa as an opposition leader held three big rallies to protest against the price rise and policies of UPA Government at the Centre and DMK Government in the State.
+The public meetings took place at Coimbatore on 13 July, Trichy on 14 August and Madurai on 18 October.
+These rallies drew lakhs of people, were seen as the shows of strength by the AIADMK ahead of 2011 Assembly Election.

 Fourth term as Chief Minister, 2011

-After another period (2006–11) in the opposition, Jayalalithaa was sworn in as chief minister for the fourth time after the AIADMK swept the 2011 assembly election in a landslide and stromed back to power.
+Jayalalithaa was sworn in as chief minister for the fourth time after the AIADMK swept the 2011 assembly election in a landslide.
 She won in Srirangam.
 Her government received attention for its extensive social-welfare agenda, which included several subsidised "Amma"-branded goods such as (Amma canteens, Amma bottled water, Amma salt, Amma medical shops, Amma cement and Amma baby care kit).

-In April 2011, the AIADMK was part of a 13-party alliance that won the 14th state assembly elections.
+In April 2011, the AIADMK was part of a 13-party alliance that won 203 out of 234 Seats in the 14th state assembly elections.
 Jayalalithaa was sworn in as the chief minister of Tamil Nadu for the fourth time on 16 May 2011, having been elected unanimously as the leader of the AIADMK party subsequent to those elections.

 On 19 December 2011, Jayalalithaa expelled her long-time close friend V. K. Sasikala and 13 others from the AIADMK after she became aware that Sasikala and her family were working against her.
 Most of the party members welcomed her decision.
 The matter was resolved by 31 March when Sasikala was reinstated as a party member after issuing a written apology.
 Sasikala in her written apology mentioned that she had no ambitions either in the party or in the government and wanted to serve Jayalalithaa and added that she became aware of misdeeds done by her family members when Jayalalithaa was in power.
 Only after Sasikala promised to be not in touch with her family members, Jayalalithaa allowed Sasikala back to her house.
+Sasikala later proclaimed this as "drama".